tamastitkos/math/README.md

   Æsy to define, Hard to analyse: First conference on Lipschitz-free spaces, Centre Diocésain
   Besançon, France

-- 16/07/2024 Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group 9th European Congress of Mathematics
+- 16/07/2024 Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group <br />
+  9th European Congress of Mathematics <br />
   Sevilla, Spain

-- 15/08/2024 Lattice properties of strength functions 35th International Workshop on Operator Theory and its Applications Canterbury, UK
+- 15/08/2024 Lattice properties of strength functions <br />
+  35th International Workshop on Operator Theory and its Applications <br />
+  Canterbury, UK